tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 func (t *Tensor) Float64s() ([]float64, error)
 ```

-Float64s returns the Tensor content as float64 slice if the tensor type matches,
+Float64s returns the Tensor content as float64 slice if the tensor type is
-if not returns a ErrInvalidTensorType error.
-The datatypes are:
+DTDouble, if not returns a ErrInvalidTensorType error.

-  - DTDouble

 #### FreeAllocMem